glasgowneuro/attys-scope/README.md

 ![alt tag](attys_emg_measurement.jpg)

-The screenshot above shows attys-scope in action under Windows where it feeds the data into a Python program using matplotlib.

 ## Data format

 For saving data to a file the format is either "comma separated" (CSV) or "tab separated" (TSV).